emanzione/mhlab.tech/content/code/backend-services-02-auth-service-01/index.md

 What's an `auth token`?
 I mentioned it very often in this article, but I didn't explain its meaning.

 You certainly noticed the `[Authorize]` and `[AllowAnonymous]` attributes in the previous code snippets.
-Well, in few words, normally API endpoints are protected by some authorization logic.
+Well, in a few words, normally API endpoints are protected by some authorization logic.
 This prevents unwanted usage, enhances security, etc. A lot of good things.

 The `[Authorize]` attribute ensures that all endpoints in that class will require an authorization mechanism in order to be called.
 Of course, the Health endpoint could be called by unauthorized clients so I added the `[AllowAnonymous]` attribute.